 A Windows Server 2019 Desktop installation is only really required if you need the full desktop GUI, or the associated management tools.

 For more details, Microsoft provides a list of applications that are available/supported or unavailable on Desktop and Core installations.

-But it can make perfect sense to go with Desktop.
+It can make perfect sense to go with Desktop, however.
 If you simply prefer a traditional desktop GUI and out-of-the-box setup process, or if you need accessibility tools and audio support, a Desktop installation is definitely the way forward.

 When to choose Server Core

-Core generally requires less management.
-There are fewer services and features to maintain, and fewer things that can go wrong.
+Core generally requires less management as there are fewer services and features to maintain, and fewer things that can go wrong.
 Plus, there are the security benefits of a smaller potential attack surface.

 Another advantage of Core is reduced storage requirements and memory usage – this offers minor performance and cost benefits on a single server, but over multiple machines it can add up dramatically.

 Whether you opt for full-fat Desktop or no-frills Core, at Fasthosts we offer a choice of operating systems on our dedicated server range – including Windows Server 2019.
 Contact our experts to discuss how we can provide your ideal server today.